zapier/visual-builder/docs/_cli_tutorials/cli-branding.md

 When you make a new integration in Zapier CLI, you can add the app's name, description, and homepage to the `package.json` file.
 The rest of your app's branding needs to be added in Zapier's online Platform UI.

 Focus first on building your integration.
 When you've added your app's core details, authentication, triggers, and actions, push your integration to Zapier with a `zapier push` command.
+Zapier will use the name you added in the CLI integration settings, along with a placeholder icon for your app.

 Then, before launching your integration, add your app's branding via Zapier's Platform UI at [zapier.com/app/developer](https://zapier.com/app/developer).
 There you will see every Zapier integration you've built.
 The top _Integrations_ section includes every app you've added via Zapier's Platform UI or CLI.
 Look for the integration you built with Zapier CLI and click its name.